 Known as The City of Brotherly Love, Philadelphia includes an intriguing mix of the old and new, with inspiring historical districts, modern attractions, and some of the finest restaurants and medical organizations in the state.
-And believe it or not, Philadelphia, PA area real estate is also not as expensive as most homebuyers might think.
+Plus, believe it or not, Philadelphia-area real estate is also not as expensive as most homebuyers might think.

 There are plenty of reasons to retire in Pennsylvania, but a Philadelphia-area retirement offers some added benefits.
-Philly is located in Delaware County in a part of the state that is not prone to extreme weather.
-Temperatures rarely soar past 85 degrees and the winters are usually mild.
+Philly is located in a part of the state that is not prone to extreme weather.
+Temperatures rarely soar past 85 degrees and winters are usually mild.
 Average temperatures throughout the year hover around 55 degrees.

 Active adults in this region can also easily get in and out of the city via an extensive public transportation system of regional and high-speed rail services, trolleys, and buses.
-Those who like to travel farther can simply head to the Philadelphia Airport or 30th Street Station.
+Those who need to travel further can simply head to the Philadelphia Airport or 30th Street Station.
 The New York and New Jersey airports are also within driving distance.

-There are over 90 active adult communities near Philadelphia, and many are located in reasonably priced suburban towns.
-Being able to enjoy the excitement of the city and then driving home to a low-maintenance peaceful residence is a luxury in itself.
-Read on to learn about some of our favorite retirement communities outside of Philly.
+There are over 100 active adult communities near Philadelphia, and many are located in reasonably-priced suburban towns.
+Being able to enjoy the excitement of the city and then drive home to a low-maintenance, peaceful residence is a luxury in itself.
+Read on to learn about some of our favorite 55+ communities right outside of Philly.

 Below $100k - High $200s

-Built between 1990 and 2000, this established neighborhood offers condo home models ranging from 456 to 1,412 square feet in elevator-equipped buildings.
-Features in many homes include eat-in kitchens, recessed lighting, hardwood flooring, and walk-in closets.
+Built between 1990 and 2000, this established neighborhood offers condo homes ranging from 456 to 1,412 square feet in elevator-equipped buildings.
+Features in many homes for sale include eat-in kitchens, recessed lighting, hardwood flooring, and walk-in closets.

-Cost-conscious home seekers are drawn to Village of Willow Run, an established 55+ community with 150 resale single-family homes.
-The home models range from around 1,100 to 1,900 square feet with two or three bedrooms, two to three bathrooms, and attached one- or two-car garage.
-Options may include walk-in closets, appliances, skylights, and outdoor sheds.
+Cost-conscious home seekers are also drawn to Village of Willow Run, an established 55+ community with 150 resale single-family homes.
+Home models range from around 1,100 to 1,900 square feet with two or three bedrooms, two to three bathrooms, and attached one- or two-car garages.
+Other possible features include walk-in closets, appliances, skylights, and outdoor sheds.

 Built from 1999 to 2003, the community is located about an hour north of all Philadelphia has to offer.
-Residents who want to stay in the neighborhood can enjoy a community clubhouse with an exercise room, outdoor pool, and a gazebo.
+Residents looking for activities close to home can enjoy the community clubhouse with an exercise room, outdoor pool, and a gazebo.

-Known as a bedroom community, Royersford is located in Montgomery County.
+Known as a bedroom community, the borough of Royersford is located in Montgomery County.
 It has a vibrant main street with local businesses and two parks that sponsor special events like outdoor yoga and yard sales.
-It also butts up to the Schuylkill River, and the town’s main street crosses right over it into the town of Spring City, which is considered Royersford’s sister town.
+It also borders the Schuylkill River, and the town’s main street crosses right over it into Spring City, which is considered Royersford’s sister town.

 The Greens at Westover consists of 306 resale condos built between 1998 and 2004.
-The two floor plans are sized at 1,025 and 1,054 square feet with two bedrooms and two bathrooms.
-Residents make use of convenient and adjacent lot parking.
-Features in many homes include central air conditioning, French doors, and appliances.
+The two floor plans are sized at 1,025 and 1,054 square feet with two bedrooms and one or two bathrooms.
+Residents can make use of convenient and adjacent lot parking.
+Features in some homes include central air conditioning, French doors, and upgraded appliances.

-The amenities at this 55+ community center around a clubhouse with its own indoor pool and exercise room, plus a lounge, a gathering room, and a catering kitchen.
+The clubhouse is the focal point of the amenities in this 55+ community, with its own indoor pool, exercise room, lounge, gathering room, and catering kitchen.
 There's also plenty more to do in the surrounding area.

 Built from 1985 to 2001, Village of Buckingham Springs has 646 resale single-family homes.
-The nine models range from 1,056 to 1,680 square feet with two bedrooms, two bathrooms, and off-street parking or attached garages.
+Models range from 1,056 to 1,680 square feet with two to three bedrooms, two bathrooms, and off-street parking or attached garages.
 Some of these homes include decks, hardwood floors, master suites, and breakfast nooks.

-A homeowners' association fee covers trash, snow removal, and common area maintenance.
-Community amenities include a heated outdoor pool and spa, a clubhouse with an exercise room and an indoor bocce court, and a convenient community bus.
+The HOA fee covers trash, snow removal, and common area maintenance.
+Community amenities include a heated outdoor pool and spa, a clubhouse with an exercise room and an indoor bocce court, as well as a convenient community bus.